cmandali/Proiect_Final_Aram_Mandalian/README.md

 You may want to print the test only on your terminal, or may want to run some scenarios or feature files and exclude other.
 Here is what you need to type in your terminal:

-_behave_ - results will be printed in the terminal, no html will be updated or created.
+_behave_ - results will be printed in the terminal, no html file will be updated or created.

 _behave -n name_of_the_scenario_ - testing a specific scenario.